RealCyberTalks/networking/module.md

   <h3>Server's side (youtube)</h3>

-  <h4>When your message arrives to the server, it will be uncapsulation, meaning, your messsage is being opened and read.
+  <h4>When your message arrives to the server, it will be uncapsulating, meaning, your messsage is being opened and read.
 First it begins with opening the first layer (layer2) and then layer 3 and so on.
 When youtube confirms the request, you will be granted access to the website. </h4>

   </ul>